Real-time clock: Examples

 Many integrated circuit manufacturers make RTCs, including Epson, Intersil, IDT, Maxim, NXP Semiconductors, Texas Instruments, STMicroelectronics and Ricoh.
 A common RTC used in single-board computers is the Maxim Integrated DS1307.

 The RTC was introduced to PC compatibles by the IBM PC/AT in 1984, which used a Motorola MC146818 RTC.
 Later, Dallas Semiconductor made compatible RTCs, which were often used in older personal computers, and are easily found on motherboards because of their distinctive black battery cap and silkscreened logo.
+A standard CMOS interface is available for the PC RTC.

 In newer computer systems, the RTC is integrated into the southbridge chip.

 Some microcontrollers have a real-time clock built in, generally only the ones with many other features and peripherals.

 Radio-based RTCs

 Some modern computers receive clock information by digital radio and use it to promote time-standards.
 There are two common methods: Most cell phone protocols (e.g. LTE) directly provide the current local time.
 If an internet radio is available, a computer may use the network time protocol.
 Computers used as local time servers occasionally use GPS or ultra-low frequency radio transmissions broadcast by a national standards organization (i.e. a radio clock).